Internships are a great way to explore career options while developing your skills through hands-on experience with social-impact organizations.

 At a smaller organization, you may have an opportunity to get involved in a wider variety of projects due to a lean workforce, and there’s a good chance that you won’t have to deal with the same amount of red tape as you may find at a larger nonprofit.

 As an intern, you may be given more responsibility as well as freedom to pitch the projects that interest you most.
-If there’s a need that clearly exists but is not being met due to a lack of resources, as an intern, you may be given an opportunity to tackle that problem with some level of autonomy.
+If there’s a need that clearly exists but is not being met due to a lack of resources, you may be given an opportunity to tackle that problem with some level of autonomy.

 No two social-impact organizations are alike, and even those with a similar mission will operate in completely different ways.
 Determining the specific characteristics of the type of organization you’d like to work for and the type of positions you’re most interested in can streamline the search.

-Some questions you might ask yourself are:
+Some questions you might ask yourself include:

 - What classes have I enjoyed the most?
 If you’ve always preferred science classes to English classes, then you might be better suited for an internship focused on scientific research or technological development than communications or PR.

 - What activities or hobbies make me feel happy and fulfilled?
-Even hobbies that appear totally irrelevant can give you guidance—if you’re a regular Dungeons and Dragons player, try looking for tech nonprofits with a more social and creative focus.
+Even hobbies that appear professionally irrelevant can give you guidance—if you’re a regular Dungeons and Dragons player, try looking for tech nonprofits with a more social and creative focus.
 If you spend most of your free time gardening or hiking, consider a role at an organization that advocates for the environment or wildlife protection.